bharadwajkacharla/For-Interviewers/Deep Learning/README.md

 The files are named according to the model implementation.
 Parts of the code may be repeated across the files, these snippets are the pre-processing steps that are necessary for the successful model execution.

 The data has been sourced from the Kaggle competition titled 'Dog Breed Identification'.
-The dataset can be found here.

 For any questions related to the code or synopsis please feel free to contact the below team members.